-The rear end bears strong resemblance to sister-division Infiniti's big QX56 utility and gets its fair share of chromium; the deep bumper also reminds of smaller boxes like Nissan's Cube or the original Scion xB.
-The big hatch cinches itself shut on all models, is powered open and close on some, but the top of the bumper (like most vans) has no protection to prevent scratching from hauling cargo in and out, so be careful when loading.
+The rear end bears strong resemblance to Nissan luxury-division Infiniti's big QX56 utility and gets its fair share of chromium; the deep bumper also reminds of smaller boxes like Nissan's Cube or the original Scion xB.
+The big hatch cinches itself shut on all models and is powered on some.
+The top of the bumper, as on most minivans, has no protection to prevent scratching from hauling cargo in and out, so be careful when loading.

 Optional dual moonroofs open independently; three small curb-like protuberances on the closed front moonroof aid airflow over the open rear moonroof to avoid any fuel economy penalty.
-The rear switch for the rear moonroof is disabled by the window lock on the driver's door.
+The rear switch for the rear moonroof can be disabled by the window lock on the driver's door.

 Sliding side doors are typical but there is a step just inside them so there's less climbing or halfway-in kids falling back out.
 It also tends to keep that accumulation of junk on shoes from dirtying the carpet as quickly.
 Rear-seat entry/exit is decent and the second-row console is easily removed (cupholders remain nearby) for walk-through access.

 Cargo carrying behind the third-row seat is one area where the Quest defies the norm.
-Rather than the fold-into-floor last row that's commonly used, the Quest presents a cargo floor level with the opening at the back.
-A cover on each side is rated for 220 pounds per, so fertilizer and backpacks can be tossed in but cement or masonry treated more gently.
+Rather than the fold-into-floor last row that's commonly used, the Quest presents a cargo floor that's level with the opening at the back.
+A cover on each side is rated for 220 pounds each, so fertilizer and backpacks can be tossed in but cement or masonry treated more gently.
 Beneath this cargo floor is open space about the size of a midsize car's trunk, and with the covers out a 35-cubic-foot area behind the third row.
 With the back two seat rows folded flat, maximum cargo height or volume isn't as much as most competitors but you can still get the ubiquitous 4x8 sheet of plywood inside and keep the concealed cubic-footage under the back.
 The spare tire is underneath where it has no effect on cargo loading, or unloading to change a flat.

-The instrument panel has dropped the center-mounted gauges for a more conventional, clearly Nissan layout, but it would be easy for some to mistake an SL or LE dash as from an Infiniti.
+The instrument panel uses a conventional Nissan layout, but it would be easy to mistake a Quest SL or LE dash as from an Infiniti.
 Gauges are lit white while all controls and console ambient lighting are amber.
-There is a mood-light option with different colors and highlights (cupholders, footwells, etc.) though we have not experienced one in the dark.
+There is a mood-light option with different colors and highlights for cupholders, footwells, etc.

 Analog gauges give the usual information, framed by controls on its ears for dash lighting and trip computer.
 Power side-door controls are up high driver's left with other vehicle controls below.
 Steering wheel stalks handle lights and wipers (front and rear) and the wheel itself has redundant controls for the audio system.
 The key can stay in your pocket because every Quest is pushbutton start.
 We prefer a traditional key, but that's not an option.